ArminJo/ServoEasing/README.md

 - [C functions on Github](https://github.com/warrenm/AHEasing/blob/master/AHEasing/easing.c)
 - [Interactive cubic-bezier](http://cubic-bezier.com)

+# Resolution of servo positioning
+- The standard range of 544 to 2400 us per 180 degree results in an timing of around **10 us per degree**.
+- The **Arduino Servo library on AVR** uses an prescaler of 8 at 16 MHz clock resulting in a resolution of **0.5 us**.
+- The **PCA9685 expander** has a resolution of **4.88 us** per step (@ 20 ms interval) resulting in a resolution of **0.5 degree**.
+Digital Servos have a **deadband of approximately 5 us / 0.5 degree** which means, that you will see a **stuttering movement** if the moving speed is slow.
+If you control them with a PCA9685 expander it may get worse, since one step of 4.88 us can be within the deadband, so it takes 2 steps to move the servo from its current position.

 # Modifying library properties
 To access the Arduino library files from a sketch, you have to first use *Sketch/Show Sketch Folder (Ctrl+K)* in the Arduino IDE.<br/>
 Then navigate to the parallel `libraries` folder and select the library you want to access.<br/>